muneer78/muneer78.github.io/_posts/2022-03-24-this-photo-of-dick-vitale-is-art.md

 ---
 date: 2022-03-24
-title: This Photo Of Dick Vitale Is Art
+title: This photo of Dick Vitale is art
 tags: absurdist
 ---